 Crime wasn’t necessarily on the rise in Capital Heights when the neighborhood association began looking for ways to increase security about two years ago.
-As Business Report explains in its new cover story, most consider the area a safe place to live, but residents wanted a stronger police presence to thwart occasional petty crimes, like vehicle break-ins.
+Most consider the area a safe place to live, but residents wanted a stronger police presence to thwart occasional petty crimes, like vehicle break-ins.

 That’s when Tyler Hicks, then-president of the association, noticed a trend emerging in nearby neighborhoods.

 From Melrose Place to Tara to the high-end Bocage area, homeowners in an increasing number of older Baton Rouge neighborhoods were voting to tax themselves and adopt a unique new designation, one which turned out to be exactly what Capital Heights residents were looking for: a Crime Prevention and Improvement District.

 “At the time, other neighborhoods were going through the process of creating these districts,” Hicks says.
 “We looked into it and saw that most of the surrounding neighborhoods had something like this.”

 In 2016, Capital Heights joined them—as one of 14 new districts created within the last five years.
 Although the first dates back to 2004 at Concord Estates, recent years have seen a dramatic rise in the number of CPIDs in Baton Rouge.
 Altogether, at least 27 districts have been created across the city-parish.